davenquinn/xenoliths/paper/text/chapters/05-discussion.md

 plate upper mantle at some point late in the Franciscan accretionary history, or by some other mechanism following the cessation of Farallon plate subduction with the establishment of the San Andreas transform system.
-The geologic history of the region integrated with crustal structure constraints pose viable alternatives for these mechanisms.
+Based on this regional geologic history and constraints from crustal structure, we identify several viable tectonic scenarios for the formation of the mantle lithosphere beneath coastal central California, which we summarize in Sections \ref{sec:slab_window}-\ref{sec:mantle_nappes}.

 ## Late Cenozoic tectonic history and regional crustal structure